-Evidence- Based Practice Year 5 Implementation Stage Year 5 Overall Focus of Implementation Activities Cecil County Reflective Coaching Initial Implementation Last year the county coach completed Master Coach training and utilized Shelden and Rush when needed for assistance.
+Evidence-Based Practice Year 6 Implementation Stage Year 6 Overall Focus of Implementation Activities Cecil County Reflective Coaching Initial Implementation Last year the county coach completed Master Coach training and utilized Shelden and Rush when needed for assistance.
 Reflective coaching training is being offered to local providers and a training plan is in place.
 Currently implementing fidelity checks using monthly coaching logs.
-The county has 1 Master Coach and 15% of providers trained to fidelity.
-Routines-Based Interview Full Implementation Cecil County has fully implemented RBI, with 79% of providers reaching fidelity.
+The county has 1 Master Coach and 92% of providers trained to fidelity.
+Routines-Based Interview Full Implementation Cecil County has fully implemented RBI, with 86% of providers reaching fidelity.
 Pyramid Model Full Implementation Cecil County is using the Benchmarks of Quality with most of the indicators in place.
-The county received training on the Social Emotional Assessment Evaluation Measure (SEAM) and is in the process of implementing and developing a report template.
+The county met with the leadership team to discuss how to keep staff up to date on the Social Emotional Assessment Evaluation Measure (SEAM) after training and a parent report.
 Also piloting the EIPPFI with all staff, twice a year.
-Frederick County Reflective Coaching Initial Implementation The county has one Master Coach and is adding 11 mentor coaches and establishing a plan for their roles and responsibilities within the county's program.
-49% of providers in the county have reached fidelity with reflective coaching.
-Routines-Based Interview Full Implementation The county continues to maintain infrastructure shifts to ensure full implementation.
-The county has 86% of staff reaching initial fidelity.
+Frederick County Reflective Coaching Initial Implementation The county has one Master Coach and has added 11 mentor coaches.
+They are completing logs and meeting with Rush and Shelden.
+62% of providers in the county have reached fidelity with reflective coaching.
+10

+Evidence-Based Practice Year 6 Implementation Stage Year 6 Overall Focus of Implementation Activities Routines-Based Interview Full Implementation The county continues to maintain infrastructure shifts to ensure full implementation.
+The county has 93% of staff reaching initial fidelity.
 Annual fidelity checks are underway.

-Evidence- Based Practice Year 5 Implementation Stage Year 5 Overall Focus of Implementation Activities Pyramid Model Initial Implementation Frederick County is piloting the EIPPFI during the initial training and orientation of new staff and plans to use with all staff as a self-reflective tool.
-Howard Coun Howard County Reflective Coaching Full Implementation The county has taken advantage of virtual coaching which has proven to be successful.
+Pyramid Model Initial Implementation Frederick County is using the EIPPFI during the initial training and orientation of new staff and is using it as a self-reflective tool.
+Howard County Reflective Coaching Full Implementation The county has taken advantage of virtual coaching which has proven to be successful.
 Approximately 80% of providers in the county have reached fidelity and the program has 7 mentor coaches.
 Routines-Based Interview Full Implementation Howard County has fully implemented RBI and is shifting the infrastructure to support an official fidelity check system.
-In the county, 73% of providers have reached fidelity.
-Pyramid Model Initial Implementation Howard County has revamped the structure so that local coaches are a part of the state work.
-Hired specific leadership positions to support ongoing training and fidelity.
-The county is exploring ways to integrate the EIPPFI into existing annual performance evaluation processes.
-Montgomery County Reflective Coaching Initial Implementation Montgomery County used grant funds to support training providers as both reflective coaches and Master Coaches to work and train other providers.
+In the county, 84% of providers have reached fidelity.
+Pyramid Model Full Implementation Howard County continues to use the Pyramid Model for local coaches.
+The county provides ongoing training and implementation to fidelity.
+The county is integrating the EIPPFI into existing annual performance evaluation processes.
+Montgomery Coun ty Reflective Coaching Full Implementation Montgomery County continues to use grant funds to support training providers as both reflective coaches and Master Coaches to work and train other providers.
 The county has two Master Coaches (one who is also an Early Intervention Fidelity Coach) and is bringing in contractors to reduce Master Coaches' caseloads to allow more time for them to work with other providers.
-Routines-Based Interview Full Implementation The county has hired contractors to reduce RBI coach caseloads to a lot more time for coaches to participate in training.
+Routines-Based Interview Full Implementation The county has hired contractors to reduce RBI coach caseloads to allow more time for coaches to participate in training.
 Trainings have been held at the site-level.
 Additionally, the county is conducting initial training and fidelity in the triad environment.
-52% of staff are trained to fidelity.
-Pyramid Model Initial Implementation Montgomery County continues to engage with their Pyramid Model Leadership Team one of the five sites to ensure a smoother implementation moving forward.
+69.30% of staff are trained to fidelity.
+Pyramid Model Full Implementation Montgomery County continues to engage with their Pyramid Model Leadership Team to ensure a smoother implementation moving forward.